mohammad-sameer-khan/machine-learning-model/README.md

 # machine-learning-model
-how to train a model in machine learning (python)
+how to train a model for classification problem in machine learning (python)